jentery/506/index.md

 * Presentation: the work as its screen (size), resolution, compression, or fidelity, e.g.
 * Attention: the work as clicks, views, sales, or ratings, e.g.

-Measurements prompt considerations of *value*.
+"Measurements" prompt considerations of *value*.

 ---

 ### Main Content

-As part of "comprehension" in [the 20 m's](#the-20-ms), you might want to consider the main content or story.
+As part of "comprehension" in [the 20 m's](#the-20-ms), you may want to consider the main content or story.
 Here are some ways to think about it:

 * Characters: humans, robots, nonhuman animals, mythological, and even environments or parts of the environment
 * Setting: time, place, and location of the story